Guide to Leaving Cert Subject Choices

 HOW MANY SUBJECTS SHOULD I TAKE AND AT WHAT LEVEL?

-Your schools will probably offer you the option of studying seven subjects.
+In Abbey Community College you the option of studying at least seven subjects.
 Your best six grades, achieved in one sitting of the Leaving Certificate or its equivalent, will be used to calculate your point score for entry purposes to college courses.

 WHAT HAPPENS IF I DO NOT TAKE HIGHER LEVEL IRISH?